Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 Therefore, most compression studies focus on eliminating the parameters of these matrices.
 For instance, the MPO structure was proposed to decompose each matrix in a Transformer~\cite{DBLP:conf/acl/LiuGZXLW20}, generating central tensors (containing the core information) and small auxiliary tensors.
 A tuning strategy was further adopted to continue training the auxiliary tensors to achieve a performance improvement while freezing the weight of the central tensor to retain the main information of the original matrix.
 Moreover, observing that a low-rank MPO structure can cause a severe performance drop, Hypoformer~\cite{benyouformer} was proposed based on hybrid TT decomposition; this approach concatenates a dense matrix part with a low-rank MPO part.
 Hypoformer retains the full-rank property while reducing the required numbers of operations and parameters to compress and accelerate the base Transformer.
 In addition, by concatenating all matrices into one larger tensor, Tucker-Bert~\cite{wangExploringExtremeParameter2021} decomposes the concatenated tensor with Tucker decomposition to greatly reduce the number of parameters, leading to extreme compression and maintaining comparably good results.
 Compared to compressing the original attention operation, multiway multimodal transformer~(MMT)~\cite{tang2022mmt} explores a novel generalized tensorial attention operation to model modality-aware multiway correlations for multimodal datasets.
+The TCTN (Tensor Compressed Transformer Network)~\cite{zhao4502093tensor} extends tensor networks through tensor train decomposition to compress traffic forecasting transformers, achieving efficient parameter reduction while maintaining prediction accuracy through optimized spatial-temporal modeling.
 Interestingly, Tuformer~\cite{liuTuformerDataDrivenDesign2021} generalizes MHSA into the Tucker form, thus containing more expressive power and achieving better results, as shown in Fig.~\ref{fig:tuformer}.
-Recently, through the usage of a causal capsule and a tucker-format tensor transformer that controls the interaction of the latent variables, tensorial causal learning~\cite{vasilescu2023causal} can also be put into practice.
+Advances in tensorial causal learning have emerged through the implementation of causal capsules and tucker-format tensor transformers for latent variable interaction control.
+Recently, T6~\cite{zhang2025tensornew}, a novel Transformer architecture leveraging Tensor Product Attention (TPA), compresses KV cache through tensor decomposition to handle longer sequences and outperforms existing attention mechanisms like MHA, MQA, GQA, and MLA on language modeling tasks.